Kristify/Kristly/README.md

 ## Documentation

 Documentation for kristly can **not** be found at [krist.dev](https://docs.krist.dev/docs/libraries/kristly.html), but in the code.
-We use LDoc.
+We use LDoc / LuaDoc.